wahyubucil/adonis-mix-asset/README.md

 yarn add --dev adonis-mix-asset laravel-mix@next
 ```

 NOTE: We're using Laravel Mix v6.0.0-beta because the configuration already supported Typescript compilation with Babel.
-So we don't need to change the Webpack Config and create additional `tsconfig.json` in our AdonisJs v5 project.
+So if you want to use Typescript on Front-End development, you don't need to worry about browsers support.

 ### Setup
 ```bash